Q: I’m fairly new to working with reps. How can I tell if I’m qualified?

-A: The annual dues are $514 and include access to the member area of our web site where you will find the RepFinder, the contracts package, commission survey results, and an archive of Agency Sales magazine articles sorted by subject.
-Membership also includes the counseling benefit and discounts on the seminars, ads and printed publications.
+A: The annual dues are $549 and includes a print subscription to Agency Sales magazine (U.S. and Canada only) and access to the member area of our website where you will find the RepFinder, the contracts package, commission survey results, the online version Agency Sales magazine, and much, much more!

 Q: We are a fairly new company and we’ve heard that reps won’t be interested in talking with us because we don’t have a lot of existing business.
 What are our choices?